-It was clear that the skills that built customer satisfaction and loyalty were those that helped alleviate the customer’s immediate pain points, like resolving the ticket on the first call.
+It was clear that the skills that built customer satisfaction and loyalty were those that helped alleviate the customer’s immediate pain points, like resolving the ticket on the first call (also known as first contact resolution or FCR).
 Others, like the accuracy of tagging, were invisible to the customer, and largely had no relation with loyalty.
 To boost customer loyalty and CSAT, ensure that your QA program includes questions that address these pain points.

 This is where it gets interesting.

 Surprisingly, the actions that many CX managers push for, such as building rapport and personalizing messages, had a weaker correlation with customer satisfaction than tone and authenticity.